 You are the only person who can decide what type of practitioner is right for you, but here's a very simple break down of our differences.
 Typically, dietitians are science-based thinkers who are concerned mostly with the foods you are eating and how your body responds to them.
 Appointments are short and may not touch on other aspects of your health or life.
 Naturopaths, (again, generally), are holistic thinkers who take into account all of your puzzle pieces - diet, lifestyle, emotional health, physical health, vitality - to create your overall picture to treat you with actionable goals and nutritional and herbal supplements.
 GEMMA is a clinical nutritionist with naturopathic training.
 This means she has the scientific knowledge about how foods and nutrients work or spazz out in your body, but also sees immense value in looking at every other aspect of your life and can prescribe nutritional supplements like a naturopath does.
+My appointments are longer, I have a toolbox full of nutrition strategies AND loads of lifestyle hacks to give the best results.
 Best of both worlds, eh?!

 What is Gemma's philosophy?

 My motto is "every great thing starts from something small".
 The Sprout Nutrition & Wellness is built on the idea that any seed we plant has the potential to grow into something pretty amazing.
 You have the ability to grow, and how fast and great you grow is dependent on your environment and nourishment.
 Further more, I believe you are unique and deserve to be treated accordingly.
 I look at your individual needs and tailor a health solution specific to you.
 You don’t have to overhaul your lifestyle all at once in order to better yourself.
 At The Sprout, I believe in the “non-diet” diet approach, where we focus on whole food nutrition and happy and healthy relationships with food.
 You can find out more here.